Derivation of an extended Bjerrum equation for the activity coefficient of ions based on an analysis of Coulombic forces

-We will analyze in more detail the correspondence with experiment of our approach based on soft ion ensembles, and of the DH theory.
-For NaCl, data of $\ln\gamma$ vs. $c_\infty$ are presented as Table 16 in Hamer and Wu (1972) for $c_\infty$ between 1 and 100 mM.
+Next we analyse the correspondence with experiment of our approach based on calculating the Coulombic energy between nearby ions, and of the DH theory.
+For NaCl, data of $\ln\gamma_\pm$ vs. $c_\infty$ are presented as Table 16 in Hamer and Wu (1972) for $c_\infty$ between 1 and 100 mM.
 We reproduce these data in Fig.~\ref{fig_lngamma_NaCl} as function of $\sqrt[3]{c_\infty}$ in panel A, and as function of $\sqrt{c_\infty}$ in panel B. Panel A shows that $\ln\gamma$ is well described by a linear dependence on $\sqrt[3]{c_\infty}$.
-The solid line is according to Eq.~\eqref{eq_ipe} without any further fitting parameter.
-A slight deviation at higher salt concentration can be due to volume interactions coming into play, as we discuss at the end of this paper, or because the limiting law of Eq.~\eqref{eq_ipe} must be replaced by the full numerical solution of Eq.~\eqref{eq_ipe_full}, as we do below.
-The published data points were shifted downward slightly, all by the same amount of 0.026~{kT}, retaining how they are positioned relative to one another, which we do in order to make the data extrapolate to ln$\gamma=0$ when $c_\infty\rightarrow 0$, i.e., to the origin.
-We discuss this topic below.
-The slope of our theoretical line in Fig.~\ref{fig_lngamma_NaCl}A follows from analysis of Eq.~\eqref{eq_ipe} resulting in $\partial \ln \gamma / \partial \sqrt[3]{c_\infty} = - 10 \, \alpha \, z^2 \, \lambda\s{B} \sqrt[3]{N\s{av}}$ where $c_\infty$ is in M, and this is $\sim$-0.61~M$^{-1/3}$.
-A theoretical derivative $\partial ^{10}\log \gamma / \partial \sqrt[3]{c_\infty}$ is then $\sim$-0.26 M\textsuperscript{-1/3}, very close to the value of -0.25 given by Bjerrum (1916, 1919), see also Glueckauf (1959).
+The solid line is according to Eq.~\eqref{eq_mu_11_practical} without any further fitting parameter.
+The published data points were shifted downward, all by the same amount of 0.026~{kT}, retaining how they are positioned relative to one another, which we do in order to make the data extrapolate to $\ln \gamma_\pm \! = \!
+0$ when $c_\infty\rightarrow 0$, i.e., to the origin.
+We discuss this topic further on.
+The slope of our theoretical line in Fig.~\ref{fig_lngamma_NaCl}A follows from analysis of Eq.~\eqref{eq_mu_11_practical} resulting in $\partial \ln \gamma / \partial \sqrt[3]{c_{\infty,\text{M}}} = - 10 \cdot b$, and this factor is $\sim \! -0.605$~M$^{-1/3}$.
+A theoretical derivative $\partial \,^{10}\!\log \gamma / \partial \sqrt[3]{c_{\infty,\text{M}}}$ is then $\sim \! -0.26\text{~M}^{-1/3}$, very close to the value of $-0.25$ given by Bjerrum (1916, 1919), see also Glueckauf (1959).
 Glueckauf points out that experimentally this derivative is `mostly about 0.25, but they vary between 0.225 and 0.305.'
-Based on the assumption of a rigid ionic lattice, Glueckauf himself comes with a theoretical derivative of -0.385, which is too high, and he writes how the greater disorder of ions in solution is likely the cause that the real value is lower than his theoretical prediction.
-Kortüm gives the proportionality factor as -0.29, which is 10\% above our theoretical value.
-Thus, the predicted theoretical slope of $\partial \ln\gamma / \partial \sqrt[3]{c_\infty}$ matches experimental observations, in a significant range of concentrations.
-For the Debye Hückel equation, analysed in Fig.~\ref{fig_lngamma_NaCl}B, the dashed line is the DH limiting law, $\ln\gamma=-z^2\,A\,\sqrt[2]{I}$, with $A=1.172$ M\textsuperscript{-\textonehalf}, which fits the first few data points up to a few mM, but not beyond.
-The factor \textit{I} is the ionic strength, in M, for a 1:1 salt the same as $c_\infty$, but in general $I=\text{\textonehalf} \sum_i {z_i}^2 c_i$.
-In the extended DH equation we divide by a term $1+a\s{DH}B\sqrt{I}$ where \textit{a}\textsubscript{DH} is an effective ion {diameter} and \textit{B}=3.281 M\textsuperscript{-\textonehalf}.nm\textsuperscript{-1}.
-This equation fits data for \textit{a}\textsubscript{DH}=0.46 nm.
+Based on the assumption of a rigid ionic lattice, Glueckauf himself comes with a theoretical derivative of $-0.385$, which is too high, and he writes how the greater disorder of ions in solution is likely the cause that the real value is lower than his theoretical prediction.
+Kortüm gives the proportionality factor as $-0.29$, which is 10\% above our theoretical value.
+Thus, the predicted theoretical slope of $\partial \ln\gamma / \partial \sqrt[3]{c_{\infty}}$ matches experimental observations, in a significant range of concentrations.
+For the Debye-Hückel equation, analysed in Fig.~\ref{fig_lngamma_NaCl}B, the dashed line is the DH limiting law, $\ln\gamma=-z^2\,A\,\sqrt[2]{I}$, with $A \!= \!
+1.172$ M\textsuperscript{-\textonehalf}, which fits the first few data points up to a few mM, but not beyond.
+The factor \textit{I} is the ionic strength, in M, for a 1:1~salt the same as $c_{\infty,\text{M}}$, but in general $I=\text{\textonehalf} \sum_i {z_i}^2 c_i$.
+In the extended DH equation we divide by a term $1+a\s{DH}B\sqrt{I}$ where $a\s{DH}$ is an effective ion {diameter} and $B \!= \!
+3.281$~M\textsuperscript{-\textonehalf}.nm\textsuperscript{-1}.
+This equation fits data for a radius $a\s{DH} \! = \!
+0.46$~nm.
+We return to the description of the activity coefficient of NaCl and KCl in a larger concentration window in Appendix II.
+Another set of historical data, from 1932 and 1951, with HCl as the 1:1~salt, is described in Appendix III.